SiloReed/EC2RunSchedule/README.md

 #### Set-EC2RunSchedule Description

-Sets the run schedule for a given Azure RM instance.
+Sets the run schedule for a given EC2 instance.

 #### Set-EC2RunSchedule Example